amittai-lerer/pizza_review_system/README.md

----
-title: Pizza Review RAG
-emoji: 🍕
-colorFrom: red
-colorTo: yellow
-sdk: streamlit
-app_file: app.py
-pinned: false
----

-# 🍕 Pizza Review RAG – AI-Powered Pizza Discovery for Israel
+# 🍕 Pizza Review RAG — Intelligent Pizza Discovery with LLMs & Vector Search

-A sophisticated Natural Language Processing (NLP) system that leverages Large Language Models (LLMs), vector embeddings, and semantic search to provide intelligent analysis of Israeli pizza restaurant reviews.
-Built with production-grade engineering practices and a clean, modular architecture.
+This project is a modular, production-grade Retrieval-Augmented Generation (RAG) system for intelligent pizza recommendations, combining Large Language Models (LLMs) with semantic vector search.
+It features a FastAPI backend and a Streamlit frontend, leveraging LangChain for orchestration, ChromaDB for vector retrieval, and Hugging Face embeddings for similarity scoring.
+The system includes components for query rewriting, city extraction, and context-aware answer generation using local (Ollama) or cloud-based (Together AI) models.
+Built to demonstrate scalable and maintainable AI engineering practices, the architecture provides a clear blueprint for real-world applications of LLMs in structured information retrieval.

 ---